Sikh coinage: Sikh Empire

 Sikh Empire-era coins continue the older Sikh coinage traditions that had been established by Banda Singh Bahadur whilst also introducing newer ideas, mostly due to Hindu influence.
 Maharaja Ranjit Singh continued the practice of not striking coins in the name of a ruler, rather coins were struck in the sacred names of the Sikh gurus.
 The coins contain benedictions for the Sikh gurus with various signs and symbols.
 The pipal leaf symbol was the predominant one used on his coins.
 The Sikh Empire maintained older Sikh numismatic themes but also introduced newer designs from Hinduism, namely the Vaishnavite, Shaivist, and Shaktist denominations.
 Some of the Sikh Empire's coinage bear Hindu motifs and symbolism, which Madanjit Kaur attributes to Hindu revivalism in the Punjab region during the 19th century.
 Sikh Empire coins utilized both the Gurmukhi and Perso-Arabic scripts.
 The Sikh Empire's coinage would later go-on to influence the coinage of the Dogra state of Jammu and Kashmir, founded by Gulab Singh.
 Some coins struck bear symbolism related to Bibi Moran, the Muslim wife of Ranjit Singh, these coins are termed Morānshāhīs or Ārsī dī Mohar Vāle.
-The Moranshahis were struck from 1806–07 but they were not accepted as an offering at the Akal Takht due to them being struck in honour of a Muslim dancing-girl.
+The Moranshahis were struck from 1806 to 1807 but they were not accepted as an offering at the Akal Takht due to them being struck in honour of a Muslim dancing-girl.
 Similarly, some coins struck during the reign of Sher Singh (r.
 1841–43) were also not accepted by Takht Kesgarh Sahib in Anandpur as an offering due to them featuring Akal Sahai Sher Singh instead of the usual Akal Sahai Guru Nanak ji inscription.
 Meanwhile, Hari Singh Nalwa was allowed to issue coins in his name on two occasions, in Kashmir in 1831 and in Peshawar in 1834.